-Media Training Tips for Independent (and other) Athletes
+The Top 18 Media Training Tips for Cycling Athletes

-I was browsing the web and came across a photo of an athlete proudly showing off a product from their new sponsor.
+I was browsing the web and came across a photo of an athlete showing off a product from their new sponsor.
 Knowing both the brand and the people behind it, I shared it with them.
-A few hours later, I got this poignant reply, “Nothing like an athlete holding the product upside down”.
+A few hours later, I received a poignant reply, “Nothing like an athlete holding the product upside down”.

-I used to work in professional racing support for a company with a sponsorship budget equal to their name.
-Media training was new then, but any athlete receiving support should give back to their patron, regardless of their size.
+I worked in professional racing support for a company with a sponsorship budget equal to their name.
+Media training was new then, but athletes receiving support should give back to their patron, regardless of their size.
 Sponsorship is a “quid pro quo”, yet many athletes, independent or not, do a poor job on their end.

-I don’t believe anyone holds a product upside down intentionally, but if you are going to be lucky enough to receive support in the form of finances, goods, or services from anybody, “your” end of the deal is to raise their marketability through your interactions with the public.
+I don’t believe anyone poorly represents a product intentionally, but if you are lucky enough to receive finances, goods, or services from anybody, “your” end of the deal is to raise their marketability through interactions with the public.

 It’s not enough to be a great (even a good) athlete, you must promote your sponsors, the sport and yourself too.
-Think of it as being an extension of their marketing team, or as someone in the advertising business.
+Think of it as being an extension of their marketing team, or someone in the advertising business.
 Understand how it works and take it seriously.
-Athletes with honed media skills make a great impression on sponsors and boost their own potential for future patrons who come searching for the same success.
+Be good at it and it will be good to you.

 What TO do:

-· Be humble and professional.
-Remember that it isn’t about you.
-You are an ambassador, make your actions “help” your audience and sponsor.
+Be humble and professional.
+It isn’t about you.
+You are an ambassador; your actions should help your audience and sponsor.

-· Provide feedback.
-Athletes can contribute valuable insight to product development through their hours of practice and competition.
+Provide feedback.
+Athletes can contribute valuable insight to product development through hours of practice and competition.
 Communicate your observations to your sponsor regularly.
-(A thank-you card never hurts either).
+(An occasional thank-you card never hurts either).

-· Be an effective and interesting communicator.
+Be an effective and interesting communicator.
 Develop your tools by practicing off- camera (not in a mirror) and study your performance.
-Check your dictation and posture, it will make you compelling and alleviate any nervousness and the fear of bombing!
-Rehearse until you are pleased with the results, be your best judge.
+Your dictation and posture will make you compelling and alleviate any nervousness and the fear of bombing!
+Be your best judge and rehearse until you are pleased with the results.

-· Narrow down interview responses down to a handful and have an interesting story to support each one.
-This will add validity to the product and you.
+Narrow down interview responses to a handful and have an interesting story to support each one.
+This adds validity to the product and you.

-If you consider a question to be stupid, don’t get annoyed, rewrite the question to make it interesting before you reply.
-You aren’t being judged by the questions, but on your responses.
-Have a strategy as to how you can come across as your best.
+If you consider a question stupid, don’t get annoyed, rewrite the question and make it interesting before you reply.
+You aren’t judged by questions, but on your responses.
+Have a strategy to come across as your best.
 Bring something more than your sport and performance.

-· Create your own media.
+Create your own media.
 If you aren’t getting interviews or photo ops at this stage of your sporting career, take advantage of social media (FB live, Instagram, You-Tube, Tik Tok, Snapchat etc.), and do personal on-site, post-race photos and videos about how you are feeling, how things went.
-They will be available for the professional media and promote your personal brand for the future.
+Public material is available for the professional media and it promotes your personal brand.

-Do a check before any media opportunities.
-Verify that the product and logos are right-side up, clean, looking good, and entirely visible.
-Inspect the photo or article BEFORE publication to help you keep control of what other people write, publish, video etc., about you.
+Do a check before media opportunities.
+Verify product and logos are right-side up, clean, looking good, and visible.
+Inspect photos or articles BEFORE publication to control what other people write, publish, video etc., about you.

-· Say no if a journalist/sponsor request or activity makes you uneasy.
+Say no if a journalist or sponsor request or activity makes you uneasy.
 Sponsorship and media deals should match the beliefs, feelings and standards you live by.
 Staying true to yourself means that followers/readers/viewers will believe in the synergy, making you both more credible.

-· Make yourself available to local shops that carry the product to help them promote it with the people that actually make the sponsorship possible, the paying public!
+Be available for local shops that carry the product to promote it with the people that make the sponsorship possible, the paying public.

 What NOT to do:

-· Don’t just put the logo on your jersey or gear and assume it’s enough.
+Don’t put the logo on your jersey or gear and presume it’s enough.

-· Don’t just worry about your followers (Influencers) when taking photos.
-Ones of poor quality do nothing to help the brand or you.
-Keep it pro
+Don’t pass off bad pictures.
+Poor quality does nothing to help the brand or you.
+Keep it pro.

-· Avoid cliché responses that are boring, i.e.: “I or the team worked hard today,” or “so and so was the one to beat today.”
+Avoid boring cliché responses, i.e.: “I or the team worked hard today,” or “they brought their ‘A’ game,” and “so and so was the one to beat.”

 Don’t change sponsors every year.
-When possible, consistency is the best option
+Consistency is best.